quannghiem756/MovieTicketBookingSystemm/conductor/product.md

 - **Scheduling & Theater Config:** Tools for defining showtimes and configuring theater seat maps.
 - **Dashboard & Analytics:** Overview of bookings and sales performance.
 - **User & News Management:** Administration of user accounts and publishing of cinema-related news and promotions.
+- **Coupon Management:** Comprehensive tools for creating and monitoring promotional discount codes with various restrictions.

 ## Technical Priorities
 - **High Availability:** Ensuring the system remains responsive during peak booking periods for blockbuster releases.